cristianotrevisin/homework1-CT-JL/homework4/particles-pybind/README.md

-# Homework 4 by Cristino Trevisin and Joseph Lemaitre
+# Homework 4 by Cristiano Trevisin and Joseph Lemaitre

 ## Instructions for running the scripts
 ### Main script